 Do you know where your tea comes from?
 Where and how your tea is cultivated makes all the difference in its taste and quality, as well as its overall impact on the planet and its people.
-Teatulia Organic Teas travel straight from our tea garden to your teacup--nonstop.
+Teatulia Organic Teas travel straight from our tea garden, and like-minded gardens, to your teacup--nonstop.
 Here’s why you should care.

 Most tea companies source tea from gardens all over the world, which means they have little control over the final product that ends up in your teacup.
 Our tea comes straight from our own organic tea garden in Northern Bangladesh.
 This is totally unique to the tea industry in the United States.

 Why is it important?
 It means we’re able to control every aspect of how we treat the tea, the land it’s grown on, and the people who cultivate it.
 It also means our tea doesn’t sit around in warehouses waiting to be blended or brokered.
 When it leaves our garden destined for your teacup, you know you’re getting the freshest tea possible.

 Did you know the first time tea leaves are “washed” is when you brew them?
 So anything tea is treated or sprayed with ends up in your teacup.
 We treat our tea leaves with love, not pesticides.
 So every sip is clean, fresh, and healthy.
 We never use chemicals on our tea, and we only use organic farming methods, like cover crops, bio-fertilizers, and natural pest control.

 We’ve put Bangladesh on the map for organic tea production and export.
 We were the first certified organic and fair trade certified garden in Bangladesh, and our 3,000 acre garden is one of the largest organic tea gardens in the world.